prmrdl/XenGuide/sites/prototype/content/Air/overview.md

 {{% aside %}} For details about Xeneta's benchmarking of air freight, read <a href="https://support.xeneta.com/hc/en-us/articles/360012921174-Air-Benchmarking-Methodology" target="_blank">this article</a>. {{% /aside %}}

-Like the Ocean dashboard, the Air freight dashboard contains a port-to-port search bar and a summary of your price coverage and price benchmarks.
+Like the Ocean dashboard, the Air freight dashboard contains a location search bar and a summary of your price coverage and price benchmarks.

 {{< fig src="../air-dashboard.png" text="Dashboard — Xeneta for Air Freight" >}}

-## The Port-to-port Search
+## The Location Search

-The port-to-port search on the dashboard is used to find spot rates for air freight.
+The location search on the dashboard is used to find spot rates for air freight.

 {{< fig src="../air-search.png" text="Port-to-port search bar." >}}